gneelies/Capstone/README.md

 # Capstone
 Google Data Analytics Capstone

-The [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?utm_source=google&utm_medium=institutions&utm_campaign=gwgsite-gDigital-emprohpp-certs-launch) is an all-inclusive online program aimed at equipping individuals with the necessary skills to excel as data analysts.
+The [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?utm_source=google&utm_medium=institutions&utm_campaign=gwgsite-gDigital-emprohpp-certs-launch) is an online program aimed at equipping individuals with the necessary skills to excel as data analysts.
 Created by Google, this program imparts essential abilities and tools crucial for a successful data analysis career, such as data cleaning, problem-solving, and data visualization.

 *Benefits of the Program:*